ricardotavaresit/b7web-vue/README.md

 - Class 39: Global component vs local component and events in Vue JS
 - Class 40: Props in Vue JS
 - Class 41: Slots in Vue JS
+- Class 42: Executing functions outside the component in Vue JS

 ## Technologies used
 - VueJS;